New: Governed workflows with a human gate

 7. International Transfers

-As our corporate structure spans Hong Kong and Andorra, personal data may be transferred internationally.
+As some of our providers and systems may be located outside your country of residence, personal data may be transferred internationally.
 We ensure compliance through:

 8. Technical and Organizational Measures